-If you want to stay overnight at the Jo Daviess County 4-H Fair (July 15-17), complete the form below and return it to the U of I Extension Office by July 1.
-FORMS RECEIVED AFTER THAT DATE WILL NOT BE ACCEPTED, AS WE HAVE PAPERWORK AND INSURANCE, WE NEED TO APPLY FOR ON THAT DAY.
+If you want to stay overnight at the Jo Daviess County 4-H Fair (July 14-16), complete the form below and return it to the U of I Extension Office by July 1.
+FORMS RECEIVED AFTER THAT DATE WILL NOT BE ACCEPTED.
 You may NOT stay overnight at the fairgrounds if you have not returned this form to the Extension Office.
 This form is only for the 4-H portion of the Fair.
 Youth, not Jo Daviess County 4-H members, must leave the fairgrounds NO LATER THAN 10:30 P.M. any night during the Jo Daviess County 4-H Fair.

-CHAPERONE RULES/GUIDELINES: All overnight chaperones MUST be 21 years of age or older in accordance with State 4-H Policies.
+CHAPERONE RULES/GUIDELINES: All overnight chaperones MUST be 21 or older by State 4-H Policies.
 Chaperones must ALREADY be FULLY screened as a 4-H volunteer.
 Each adult may only chaperone ten youth.
 Chaperones must adhere to IL State 4-H Volunteer Behavior Guidelines - alcohol may not be consumed while chaperoning 4-H youth.
 A chaperone MUST be listed, and that chaperone MUST stay on the grounds from 9 p.m. until 6 a.m.
 Chaperones may NOT leave the premises while they are serving in this capacity.